szabgab/rust.code-maven.com/books/rust-async/src/rust/async/tokio.md

 * If we run the clients downloading many external pages we can observe the speed improvement from sync to async.
 In this case we don't really care how those servers handle the requests.

-* If we run the servers we either need our sync and async clients to demonstrate, or we can launc some other program to observer the results.
+* If we run the servers we either need our sync and async clients to demonstrate, or we can launch some other program to observer the results.